-Transcript below from Marriage Steps Podcast Episode 12 on Four Keys To Resolving Conflict.
+Transcript below from Marriage Steps Podcast Episode 12 on Four Keys To Resolving Conflict in Marriage.

 Today I'm going to focus on four keys to resolving conflict.
 To start with, why should we care?
 Why should we care about conflicts and how we manage conflicts in our marriage?
 Is that even an issue?
 I would argue it's a massive issue.
 Some studies I've read say how a couple handles their conflict is one of the biggest predictors of possible future divorce.
 So it can make a big impact on a couple.
 It makes sense if we think about it because in conflict we often become harsh or we avoid the conflict, and both are toxic.
 When we avoid and sweep things under the rug, we often withdraw emotionally, become passive aggressive, or we become snippy.
 I would argue that all couples need a tool on how to manage conflict and ideally they would agree on what tool they're going to use.
 Think about a toolbox.
 Every married couple needs a toolbox, a metaphorical toolbox, to reach in to for certain tools based on what they're facing.
 And conflict is a big one.
 So you need to be able to agree on the tool in your toolbox you're going to use.
 The tool I use in my marriage and train couples to use is called The Floor Method.
 There's a lot of conflict resolution skills out there with varying methods and this is one I've pieced together through the years.